spacemeshos/product/product_plan.md

 The main use case case of MVP1 is to support [Spacemesh Coin](spacemesh_coin.md) cryptocurrency transactions between any two parties and to award `Spacemesh coins` to validators who run full Spacemesh mainent nodes on their PCs.
 The Spacemesh full node implements the Spacemesh consensus protocol and other protocols to support this use case.

-The main goal of this release is to provide a basic working version of a permissionless and trustless Internet money that is secure, decentralized and scalable without using POW or PoStake mechanisms.
+The main goal of this release is to provide an MVP of a permissionless and trustless Internet money that is secure, decentralized and scalable without using POW or PoStake mechanisms.

 ### Release main software components